The 100 Greatest Movie Quotes of the 21st Century

 91. "You've got red on you."

 Shaun of the Dead (2004)

 Edgar Wright's zombie movie spoof Shaun of the Dead is full of recurring bits and visual gags: one opening scene is recreated midway through the movie with the added spice of zombie mayhem, and another great sequence uses stitched-together television clips to foreshadow the bloody mayhem that's to come.
 Throughout the whole thing, various characters pause their conversations with protagonist Shaun (Simon Pegg) to tell him, "You've got red on you," pointing to an ink stain on his shirt from an open pen in his pocket and, later, blood spatters from, you know, ganking the walking dead, turning a gory, gross horror movie trope into something hilariously mundane.
 (Watch)

 90. "Honest to blog?"

 Juno announced Diablo Cody's arrival as a distinctive new screenwriting voice, but her quirky dialogue ultimately gained her as many haters as adoring fans.
-When Olivia Thirlby's best friend character declares "honest to blog" incredulously, in reaction to the news that Ellen Page's Juno is, in fact, pregnant, she essentially summarizes all arguments for and against Cody's hyper-specific brand.
+When Olivia Thirlby's best friend character declares "honest to blog" incredulously, in reaction to the news that Elliot Page's Juno is, in fact, pregnant, she essentially summarizes all arguments for and against Cody's hyper-specific brand.
 Revisit a featurette on the movie and you'll find cast and crew praising her script for its realism, which feels inaccurate looking back.
 It's just how different Cody made her teens sound that now stands out and deserves as much praise as it does scorn.
 (Watch)

 89. "I am Groot."